-Our paper on insect evolution was published online in Biological Reviews.
+Our new paper on lobster development and evolution was published in the International Journal of Zoology.
 More here.

 This is the website of Carolin and Joachim Haug.
 We both hold the title Dr. rer. nat. (equivalent to PhD in biology) and want to present parts of our research here.
 This is intended for specialists from a related field as well as for interested non-specialists.
 The website is currently still under construction, but will be filled step by step.